 Paul Coleman enjoys a multi-faceted career as a composer, sound engineer, and teacher of composition, electronic music, and theory.
-As the sound director for the New York-based Ensemble Signal, Coleman has appeared performing or running front of house sound at venues including The Shed, NPR’s Tiny Desk, Carnegie Hall, The Library of Congress, Alice Tully Hall, Walt Disney Concert Hall, Big Ears, Lincoln Center’s Appel Room, Ojai Music Festival, Bang on a Can Marathon, (le) Poisson Rouge, and Miller Theatre at Columbia University.
+As the sound director for the New York-based Ensemble Signal, Coleman has appeared performing or running front of house sound at venues including The Shed, NPR’s Tiny Desk Concerts, Carnegie Hall, The Library of Congress, Alice Tully Hall, Walt Disney Concert Hall, Big Ears, Lincoln Center’s Appel Room, Ojai Music Festival, Bang on a Can Marathon, (le) Poisson Rouge, and Miller Theatre at Columbia University.
 He has engineered and directed sound or recorded for a wide variety of Signal’s large-scale productions working closely alongside composers and artists such as Steve Reich, Julia Wolfe, Helmut Lachenmann, Irvine Arditti, Jonny Greenwood, and Kaija Saariaho.

-Coleman’s own compositions have been performed at festivals and venues including the New York City Electroacoustic Music Festival, Mass MoCA, The Stone, as well as in multiple tours of historic carillons throughout Europe.
+Coleman’s own compositions have been performed at festivals and venues including the New York City Electroacoustic Music Festival, Mass MoCA, the Stone, as well as in multiple tours of historic carillons throughout Europe.
 His work Into Winters’ Grey for soprano and large ensemble was premiered by the Eastman School of Music’s Musica Nova, with conductor Brad Lubman and soprano soloist Tony Arnold.